Ectopic Cushing syndrome

 - MRI and high resolution CT scans to find the tumor (sometimes nuclear medicine scans may be needed)

-The best treatment for ectopic Cushing syndrome is surgery to remove the tumor.
+The best treatment for ectopic Cushing syndrome is surgery to remove the tumor that is producing too much ACTH.
 Surgery is usually possible when the tumor is noncancerous (benign).